xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-use-conditional-statements-in-a-test-case.md

     The XPath for the text "View cart" is `xpath=//main[@id='main']/div[2]/ul/li[${ID}]/div/a[3]`.

-    The `click` and `verifyText` command execute only when the `if` command evaluates `true`.
+    The `click` and `verifyText` command execute only when the `if` command evaluates to `true`.
 Therefore, we use the `endIf` command to terminate the conditional.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/conditional-and-loop-tutorial/KR-endIf-command.png" width=70% alt="KR endIf command">

 6. Move on to the next item.

-    Here we use the `storeEval` command to increment the value of the `ID` variable.
+    To continue selecting and verifying the next item, we use the `storeEval` command to increment the value of the `ID` variable.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/conditional-and-loop-tutorial/KR-storeEval-command.png" width=70% alt="KR storeEval command">